 Water Quality BMPs

-Idaho Administrative Code (IDAPA 58.01.02) calls for the Agricultural Pollution Abatement Plan (the "Ag Plan," an 87 pg.
-PDF document) to describe the means for reducing nonpoint source pollution generated by agricultural activities.
+Idaho Administrative Code (IDAPA 58.01.02) calls for the Agricultural Pollution Abatement Plan (the "Ag Plan," an 86 pg.
+PDF document) to describe the "best management practices for the control of nonpoint sources of pollution for agriculture."
 It provides a list of 96 applicable component practices (table F-2), and the "commonly selected" components in 5 typical agricultural BMPs:

 - Nonirrigated Cropland